Elegant rooms with flat-screen TVs and coffeemakers

 The Fairmont's interior, meanwhile, virtually screams early 1900s.
 Even if you don't book a room, it's worth a trip up the hill to see the lobby's enormous marble Corinthian columns, vaulted ceilings, velvet chairs, and wraparound staircase.
-(The space was refreshed in 2012, boasting new carpets and upholstery, making the space feel fresh even after a century of grandeur.)
 Then there's the hotel's nods to everything that's happened since those early-1900s.
 Photos of the Fairmont's distinguished guests crowd the hallway walls.
 Known as the "White House of the West" (at least to the Fairmont's PR staff), the hotel has hosted every U.S. president since William Taft.
 Truman came here in 1945.
 Kennedy stayed here nearly two decades later, Clinton three decades after that.
 Movies filmed here include Vertigo, Dirty Harry, and The Rock.

 All told, the Fairmont's present and future look as promising as its past.
-The hotel underwent a massive $100 million overhaul in 2000; the rooms, renovated in 2007, still look brand new.
+The hotel has undergone massive renovations to combine its old-world grandeur with a modern appeal.
 The result is a hotel that can compete with the best of 'em, including the city's few truly elite properties (the St. Regis, Mandarin Oriental, and Ritz) -- at rates that are often less.

 Top-notch across the board, but not quite up there with the best of the best